openstack-archive/tripleo-docs/doc/source/install/post_deployment/upgrade.rst

       openstack overcloud upgrade run --roles Controller

-   Optionally specify `--playbook` to manually step through the upgrade
+**Optionally** specify `--playbook` to manually step through the upgrade
-   playbooks: You need to run all three in this order and as specified below (no path) for the full upgrade run
+playbooks: You need to run all three in this order and as specified below (no path) for a full upgrade to Queens.

    .. code-block:: bash